 As there is no exact formula for calculating depreciation, expect a variety of estimates.
 Average them out to get a more accurate number.

 While ACV is the standard in auto insurance, some insurers offer a replacement cost policy.
 Replacement cost policies are commonplace in the world of homeowners insurance but not commonly used when it comes to auto insurance.

-With homeowners insurance, a replacement cost policy replaces your damaged or destroyed item with a brand new one of similar quality regardless of how old it is or the amount of depreciation it has suffered over the years.
+With homeowners insurance, a replacement cost policy replaces your damaged or destroyed item with a brand new one of similar quality regardless of how old it is or how much depreciation it has suffered over the years.

 A replacement value policy would put a brand-new couch of similar quality (or the same one if they are still selling them) in your home.

-When it comes to auto insurance, replacement value policies are not very common.
-When available, they are often called a new car replacement endorsement on your policy and they usually come with requirements.
+Regarding auto insurance, replacement value policies are not very common.
+When available, they are often called a new car replacement endorsement on your policy and usually come with requirements.

 As an example, Liberty Mutual will only write a new car replacement endorsement for vehicles that are:

 - Less than one year old